Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Before having EBRT, you may have a lymph node biopsy to see if your cancer has spread outside the prostate gland.
 One or more lymph nodes are removed to see if they contain cancer.
 Other tests may also be done.

 Before your first treatment, you’ll have an appointment to plan for the treatment.
 This is called simulation.
 During this appointment:

 You’ll lie on a table while a radiation therapist uses a machine to find exactly where the radiation will be aimed.
 The therapist may mark your skin with tiny dots of permanent ink.
 These are used to aim the radiation at the exact same place each time.

-You may also have CT scans or other imaging to help locate the cancer.
+You may also have CT scans or other imaging tests to help locate the cancer.

 A plastic mold of your body may be made for some types of ERBT.
-The mold help you stay in the same position for each treatment.
+The mold helps you stay in the same position for each treatment.